kitnil/awesome/README.md

 - [RESTer](https://github.com/frigus02/RESTer) - A REST client for almost any web service (Firefox and Chrome Extension)
 - [live-css-editor](https://github.com/webextensions/live-css-editor) - Source code for Chrome/Edge/Firefox/Opera extension Magic CSS (Live editor for CSS, Less & Sass)
 - [better-onetab](https://github.com/cnwangjie/better-onetab) - :bookmark_tabs: A better OneTab for Chrome  :memo: Temporarily removed from firefox :warning: without maintaining in a period & any cooperative purpose are welcome
-- [nuclear](https://github.com/nukeop/nuclear) - Streaming music player that finds free music for you
 - [deeptraffic](https://github.com/lexfridman/deeptraffic) - DeepTraffic is a deep reinforcement learning competition, part of the MIT Deep Learning series.
 - [learn-json-web-tokens](https://github.com/dwyl/learn-json-web-tokens) - :closed_lock_with_key: Learn how to use JSON Web Token (JWT) to secure your next Web App!
 (Tutorial/Example with Tests!!)
 - [emacs-package-dev-handbook](https://github.com/alphapapa/emacs-package-dev-handbook) - An Emacs package development handbook.
 Built with Emacs, by Emacs package developers, for Emacs package developers.